Ensono/amido.github.io/docs/testing/testing_in_nx/playwright_accessibility_testing.md

   });
 });
 ```
 Using the AxeBuilder, a chainable API for playwright, we automatically inject axe into all frames.
-Using the optional `withTags()` function we can specify the WCAG guidlines we want to verify our application conforms to.
+Using the optional `withTags()` function we can specify the WCAG guidelines we want to verify our application conforms to.
 ```typescript
 // highlight-next-line
 await new AxeBuilder({ page }).withTags(['wcag2a', 'wcag2aa', 'wcag21a', 'wcag21aa']).analyze()